AXI0MH1VE/Deoxys-V2/USER_GUIDE.md

    - **Risk Score: 0** = System is deterministic (INSURABLE)
    - **Risk Score > 0** = System has entropy (UNINSURABLE)

-**Why it's elite:** This is **actuarial proof** that your AI isn't hallucinating.
-Traditional AI systems cannot provide this guarantee.
+**Why it's elite:** This is **actuarial proof** of deterministic operation.
+AxiomHive provides mathematical guarantees of consistency.

 **Real-world use:**
 - Proving AI reliability to regulators